evandor/skysail-wiki/experimental/polymer-ui-extensions.md

 </dom-module>
 ```

-Testing in bundle skysail.app.spotify
+Testing in bundle skysail.app.spotify, skysail.app.website

-In StringTemplateRenderer, the manifest entry is saved to uiPolymerExtensions, a list of Strings, which is read in bst\_head like this:
+In StringTemplateRenderer constructor, this is saved to uiPolymerExtensions, a list of Strings, which is read in bst\_head like this:

 ```
 <!-- UI Extensions from bundles (if any) -->
 $converter.uiPolymerExtensions: {extension | <link rel="import" href="$extension$">};separator="\n"$
 ```